ray-project/ray/doc/source/ray-contribute/profiling.rst

   # into subtrees.
   google-pprof -focus=epoll_wait -svg $RAYLET /tmp/pprof.out > /tmp/pprof.svg

-Here's a snapshot of an example svg output, taken from the official
+Below is a snapshot of an example SVG output, from the official
 documentation:

 .. image:: http://goog-perftools.sourceforge.net/doc/pprof-test-big.gif

-Memory Profiling
+Memory profiling
 ----------------

-If you want to run memory profiling on Ray core components, you can use Jemalloc (https://github.com/jemalloc/jemalloc).
+To run memory profiling on Ray core components, use Jemalloc (https://github.com/jemalloc/jemalloc).
 Ray supports environment variables to override LD_PRELOAD on core components.

 You can find the component name from `ray_constants.py`.
 For example, if you'd like to profile gcs_server,